What is kitting? Meaning, Benefits & How We Got Started

 Faster Fulfillment Lead Times

-Thanks to the fact that items are pre-bundled, order fulfillment is almost always faster than traditional pick & pack items.
+Thanks to the fact that items are pre-bundled, order fulfillment with kitting is almost always faster than traditional pick & pack items.
 The reason is simple: there is a lot less picking and packing required to ship the same number of items.
 Because this already happened earlier in the supply chain, it doesn’t need to happen again.

 Something else to consider is that kitting enables more automated process too.
 If you know those items will always ship together, you can build an automatic processing system around it.
 Not only that, but you can pre-print labels and other steps, because each box that leaves is exactly the same.